To learn more about Python expressions, see Calculate Field Python examples.

 Only feature services and enterprise geodatabases support SQL expressions.
 For other formats, use Python or Arcade expressions.

 Using the SQL option for the Expression Type parameter has the following limitations:

 - The option is only supported for Db2, Oracle, PostgreSQL, SAP HANA, and SQL Server enterprise geodatabases.

 - Calculating field values on joined tables is not supported.

-- Versioned data is not supported.
+- Versioned and archived data is not supported.

 - The ability to undo geoprocessing operations is not supported.